Capital One Financial Corporation (COF) Shares Rise Despite Market Challenges

-The stock price of Capital One Financial Corporation (NYSE: COF) has jumped by 1.81 compared to previous close of 102.85.
-Despite this, the company has seen a gain of 5.29% in its stock price over the last five trading days.
+Capital One Financial Corporation (NYSE: COF) has seen a rise in its stock price by 4.00 in relation to its previous close of 106.24.
+However, the company has experienced a 10.58% gain in its stock price over the last five trading sessions.
 Barrons Online reported on 05/16/23 that Capital One Is One Of The Top S&P 500 Gainers.
 Etsy Is Falling the Most.

 Is It Worth Investing in Capital One Financial Corporation (NYSE: COF) Right Now?

-Capital One Financial Corporation (NYSE: COF) has a price-to-earnings ratio of 7.22x that is above its average ratio.
-Additionally, the 36-month beta value for COF is 1.47.
-There are mixed opinions on the stock, with 9 analysts rating it as a “buy,” 2 rating it as “overweight,” 10 rating it as “hold,” and 4 rating it as “sell.”
+Capital One Financial Corporation (NYSE: COF) has a price-to-earnings ratio that is above its average at 7.62x. and a 36-month beta value of 1.47.
+Opinions on the stock are mixed, with 9 analysts rating it as a “buy,” 2 as “overweight,” 10 as “hold,” and 4 as “sell.”

 Sponsored

-The average price predicted by analysts for COF is $108.60, which is $4.67 above the current price.
-The public float for COF is 377.50M and currently, short sellers hold a 2.18% ratio of that float.
-The average trading volume of COF on May 31, 2023 was 3.43M shares.
+The average price predicted for Capital One Financial Corporation (COF) by analysts is $108.70, which is -$1.01 below the current market price.
+The public float for COF is 377.50M, and at present, short sellers hold a 2.18% of that float.
+On June 05, 2023, the average trading volume of COF was 3.52M shares.

 COF’s Market Performance

-COF’s stock has seen a 5.29% increase for the week, with a 7.62% rise in the past month and a -4.01% fall in the past quarter.
-The volatility ratio for the week is 3.03%, and the volatility levels for the past 30 days are at 3.42% for Capital One Financial Corporation.
-The simple moving average for the past 20 days is 12.65% for COF’s stock, with a 3.93% simple moving average for the past 200 days.
+COF’s stock has seen a 10.58% increase for the week, with a 25.51% rise in the past month and a 0.65% gain in the past quarter.
+The volatility ratio for the week is 2.97%, and the volatility levels for the past 30 days are at 3.23% for Capital One Financial Corporation The simple moving average for the past 20 days is 16.09% for COF’s stock, with a 9.83% simple moving average for the past 200 days.

 Insider Trading